MMazzini1/Leader-Election-Visualizer/README.md

 ### Data Model

-The data model that ZooKeeper offers it´s similar to a file system.
-You can define znodes, and each of these can store both data and children znodes.
+The data model offered by ZooKeeper it´s similar to a file system.
+You define so called znodes, each of these can store both data and children znodes.
 Although it looks like a filesystem, the data it´s only stored in memory, not in disk.

 Source: https://zookeeper.apache.org/doc/current/zookeeperOver.html

-It´s also important to mention the two types of nodes available, ephemeral and persistent.
-The ephemereal type is deleted when a session ends (when the client is disconnected from ZooKeeper), and the persistent type persists between sessions.
-Both types are used in this example.
-You can also define nodes to be sequential, in which case they are assigned an strictly increasing number when they are created.
-This is important for the leader election process.
+There´s two types of nodes available, ephemeral and persistent.
+The ephemereal type is deleted when a session ends (when ZooKeeper determines that the client got disconnected).
+The persistent type can persist in between sessions.
+You can also define nodes to be sequential, in which case they are automatically assigned an strictly increasing number when on creation time.
+This will be important for the leader election process.

 ## How is the Leader Election algorithm implemented with ZooKeeper?